gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-For our project, we developed several Docker images to streamline the development, training, and deployment processes.
+For our project, we developed several Docker images to streamline the development and deployment processes.
 We created mainly two Docker images a backend and a frontend, but furthermore also a data drift detection.
 These are made to ensure consistency across different environments and to facilitate easy scaling and reproducibility.
 - Backend Image: We built a Docker image for the backend, which includes the necessary scripts and dependencies to serve the backend API which is used for inference running our trained model.
 - Frontend Image: We created a Docker image for the frontend, which uses Streamlit to provide a user interface for interacting with the model.
 - Data Drift Detection Image: We built a Docker image for detecting data drift.
 This image includes the necessary scripts and dependencies to analyze data drift.
+Mostly our docker images were part of workflows or cloudbuild.
+Therefore, the backend docker image would as an example be built when running `gcloud builds submit --config cloudbuild_backend.yaml`.
+If would then be run by in the deploy phase as follows `run deploy backend-pokedec --image=europe-west3-docker.pkg.dev/$PROJECT_ID/mlops-container-registry/backend_pokedec:latests --region=europe-west3 --platform=managed`.
+A link to the docker file is [here](europe-west3-docker.pkg.dev/exalted-strata-447112-s0/mlops-container-registry/backend_pokedec@sha256:a5ad3f1bc7e71b8c55bd6ced6a99594ea682dad45d2eaff1d8d375fb4f9f9302).

 ### Question 16